CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)

 Make Whipping Cream

-- Add Chilled Heavy Whipping cream, Sugar, and Vanilla to a mixing bowl
+- Add Chilled Heavy cream, Sugar, and Vanilla to a large bowl

-- Using a standing mixer, with wire whip or beaters to mix- start at low speed
+- Combine ingredients using a standing mixer, with wire whip or beaters.
+Start at low speed

 - Increase the mixing speed slowly, to high speed, as the cream starts to firm up

-- Carefully take the flattest round out of the pan, and place it on a cake plate
+- Carefully take the flattest round out of the pan, and place it on a cake board or plate

-- Cover the cooled cake with ½ of the Ricotta Mix
+- Cover the cooled cake with ½ of the Ricotta Mix.
+Cover to the edge of the cake

-- Place the next round cake on top
+- Place the second layer of cake on top

 - Cover with the remaining Ricotta Mix